SD-RSiX/GNS3-Lab/lab/README.md

 ### Importing Docker images to GNS3

-After installing GNS3 and Docker, open GNS3 and import all the _.gns3a_ files in the _GNS3-import_ folder (one by one).
+After building the Docker images, open GNS3 and import all the _.gns3a_ files in the _GNS3-import_ folder (one by one).
 You may change some options in the importing dialog according to your preferences.

 ### Importing Cisco IOS image

+Open _Preferences_ window by going to _Edit_ > _Preferences_.
+Select _IOS Routers_ on the left and click _New_ on the right.
+Follow the dialog, but in the second window check _This is an EthernetSwitch router_, so GNS3 will attach a 16 ports switch module.

 ### Importing GNS3 project

-After importing, click in any of the Cisco IOS Routers (e.g. Router Server) and select _Auto Idle-PC_ in order to reduce the burden of the Lab in your computer.
+Download the latest version of the project from [here](https://www.dropbox.com/sh/znb6ckb9d7ymiar/AABazkB_lGZ6T7IR4TXXEcyMa?dl=0) and import to GNS3 through _File_ > _Import portable project_.

 ## Connecting Open vSwitches to the Docker network